NefertitiM/Determinants-of-Opioid-Mortality/README.md

 By 2018, the impacts of opiod overdose deaths was more prominent with men than women, with the ratio of death rates of men to women was 2.23.
 The three most highly impacted age groups by opiod overdose deaths were, in descending order, 25 to 34 year olds, 35 to 44 year olds, and 45 to 54 year olds with death rates per 100k of 28.1, 27.7, and 23.0, respectively.
 For perspective, the overall average death rate for 2018 was 14.3.

-There was no obvious trend between poverty rates and opioid-related mortality
+There was no obvious trend between poverty rates and opioid-related mortality.
+However, the top ten states with the highest opioid-related deaths aligns with the results seen in the geographic portion of our research.
+In addition, correlation could not be found for drug prescription rates and opiod-related death, however the overall trends fits in with the rest of the data.
 The amount of fentanyl prescribed by health professional increased over the period from 1991 to 2023, leveling off on the same level as oxycodone, hydrocodone and morphine around 2009.
 For the years 1991 and 1995, little to no fentanyl was being prescribed.
 This trend of fentanyl, along with a less drastic increase in the prescription of morphine, precedes the rise in opioid-related deaths starting in the early 2000s.
 Visualizing these trends by state supports the geographic region as being the major determinant of opiod related-deaths.
 States with the highest prescription rates of fentanyl and morphine overlap with those having high overdose rates in the southwest and northeast.

 This shows that in areas with higher desnity the crisis has deteriorated faster, while things have stayed the same in places where it has historically been prevalent in past decades, such as the Appalachias and Southwest.
 A time series plot shows that there is a steady increase from 2013 to 2017, but that there was a mild recovery afterward for the states.
 This data does not include figures from 2020 onwards, omitting the resurgence in opioid deaths following the Covid-19 pandemic.